Lab Code : CHRAN

 Turnaround Time 14-28 days

-Notes Genetic counselling may be indicated.
-Not currently performed in house; this test is referred to the North West Thames Regional Genetics Service.
+Genetic counselling may be indicated.
+Not currently performed in house; this test is referred to the North East Thames Regional Genetics Service Laboratory (Great Ormond Street Hospital).